 Prince Edward Island has a number of programs that can provide some much-needed relief for residents and newcomers who are struggling to make ends meet.

 - PEI Social Assistance helps people in financial need with support for food, shelter, medications, basic dental, glasses and other incidentals.

 - Family or Seniors housing program offers a range of housing support programs, as well as affordable and subsidized housing for low-income families and seniors.

-- AccessAbility Supports helps individuals living with disabilities to cover the cost of basic living expenses, housing and searching for employment.
+- AccessAbility Supports helps individuals living with disabilities to cover the costs of basic living expenses, housing and searching for employment.

 Local financial institutions

-There are many financial institutions – like Credit Unions and local banks – that are cropping up in the short-term loan space.
+There are many financial institutions – like credit unions and local banks – that are cropping up in the short-term loan space.
 These institutions typically offer much more competitive interest rates on loans, as well as longer repayment terms.
 In some cases, they also offer credit builder programs which provide smaller loans that can help build your credit score, allowing you to be eligible for more competitive financing products like personal loans.

-If you’re interested in applying for a short-term loan in Prince Edward Island, you’ll need to meet the following eligibility criteria:
+If you’re interested in applying for a payday loan in Prince Edward Island, you’ll need to meet the following eligibility criteria: